greenelab/meta-review/manuscript.md

 [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@JU3KpeyB; @AAwqxolU; @bCyfIm6z].
 Pandoc's JATS support provides an avenue to integrate Manubot with the larger JATS ecosystem.
 For now, the primary Manubot output is HTML intended to be viewed in a web browser.
+Authors generally use the PDF output for preprint or initial journal submissions.
+For journal submissions that require an editable source document, Manubot's DOCX output is usually sufficient.

 Manubot performs continuous publication: every update to a manuscript's source is automatically reflected in the online outputs.
 The approach uses continuous integration (CI) [@18w6XKsQO; @Qh7xTLwz; @lXvpQxeN], specifically via [Travis CI](https://travis-ci.org/), to monitor changes.